top of page

 c.
 Concentration - Number of sperm per ml

-If the sample meets the minimum published standards for the sheep industry, it is then extended with special, purpose made extender (not your commercial extender!)
+If the sample meets the minimum published standards for the sheep industry, it is then extended and processed for freezing.

 The freezing process